algorich/code-snippets/addresspicker/README.md

 ## Step 5

-Copy the *addresspicker.js* to your *app/assets/javascripts* directory and require it on *application.js*.
+Copy the *addresspicker.js* to your *app/assets/javascripts* directory and require it on *application.js* (only if you are not using "require tree").
+Remember to ajust for your use case.
+For more info, see the [jquery addresspicker documentation](https://github.com/sgruhier/jquery-addresspicker)

 You should add the `jquery-ui-rails` to your *Gemfile*